 Receiving and sending packages is now an essential part of our lives.
-But as we rely more and more on shipping for our businesses and day-to-day lives, it’s important to know the differences between sending via courier vs postal service.
+But as we rely more and more on shipping for our small businesses and day-to-day lives, it’s important to know the differences between sending via courier vs postal service.

 Choosing between a courier or the postal service can be difficult.
 At a glance, both of them seem to do the same thing, so what are the differences between the services they offer?